Expressive Works from Incarcerated Juveniles Adjudicated as Adults

 Fledgling and sometimes powerful works of humor, absurdity, sadness and beauty emerge.
 As the young artists see their work leave the jail and gain positive feedback from the community, they begin to consider new horizons and larger possibilities in the world outside their walls.

 For sales inquiries, please contact email@example.com.
-All proceeds from this exhibition will directly fund the visual arts program at the John E. Goode Pre-Trial Detention Facility.
+All proceeds from this collection of works will directly fund the visual arts program at the John E. Goode Pre-Trial Detention Facility.

 Video credit: Joe Karably, 1186 Pictures, LLC.